The discrete flow category: structure and computation: Discrete Morse theory

-\begin{definition} An $k$--cell $x$ is called \emph{critical} with respect to a discrete Morse function $f\colon X \to \R$ if the following conditions hold. \begin{enumerate} \item There are no $(k+1)$--cells $y$ such that $x \subseteq y$ and $f(x) \ge f(y)$, and \item There are no $(k-1)$--cells $y$ such that $y \subseteq x$ and $f(y) \ge f(x)$. \end{enumerate} \end{definition} Cells that are not critical are called \emph{regular}.
+Cells that are not critical are called \emph{regular}.
 Note that for a discrete Morse function, it is impossible for both of these conditions to fail to hold for a single cell (this is often called the exclusion lemma) \cite[Lemma 2.5]{Forman1998}.
-This also implies that if $x \subseteq y$ and $\dim y > \dim x + 1$, then $f(y) > f(x)$.
 An example of a discrete Morse function is given in \autoref{fig:dmf_example}.